opus-domini/fast-shot/.github/ISSUE_TEMPLATE/feature_request.md

 A clear and concise description of any alternative solutions or features you've considered.

 **Additional context**

 Add any other context or screenshots about the feature request here.
+For example:

+- **Use Cases**: Describe specific scenarios where this feature would be beneficial.
+- **Examples**: Provide code examples to illustrate how the feature would be used.
+- **Impact**:  Explain the potential impact of this feature on users or the project.
+- **Related Issues**: Link to any existing issues or discussions that are relevant to this feature request.